Shiharaw/Shortest_Route_Optimizer/README.md

 Expected Result -
 1. The checkbox should be unchecked, indicating random mode is disabled.
-2. Calculate Random button did not displayed
+2. The Calculate Random button was not displayed

 **********************************************